Flutter, an Ideal Framework for Algorithmic Art?

 Solandra Flutter

 An early version is already available and quite usable: Solandra (Flutter).
-You can also see, thanks to Flutter's support for Web a live demo.
-I did find it remarkable how a few demos I only ran on MacOS, could be very easily deployed to a website, without any changes.
+You can also see, thanks to Flutter's support for the web, a live demo.
+I did find it remarkable how a few demos I only ran on macOS could be very easily deployed to a website without any changes.
 The initial blank screen/load time is a little unfortunate; I haven't yet looked at how to improve it.
-It appears to cache however, so subsequent loads are fast.
+It appears to cache, however, so subsequent loads are fast.

 Dart/Flutter Tips